amandeep2326/Crypto-Dukaan/README.md

 ## Technologies Used

-- [List the technologies, frameworks, and tools used in your project.]
+- Push Protocol
+- Polybase
+- Vite.js Framework
+- Tailwind CSS
+- Web3.js
+- MetaMask

-## Contributing
+## Usage

-[Explain how others can contribute to your project.
-Include guidelines for pull requests and code standards.]
+1. Navigate to the [NiftyPerks](https://niftyperks.vercel.app/) website
+2. Connect Wallet
+3. Start making purchases and engaging with the brands to accumulate reward points.
+4. The reward points will be updated in your personalized dynamic NFT.
+5. Use your NFTs to redeem exclusive discounts and perks.

 ---